AdrKacz/super-fishstick/.github/ISSUE_TEMPLATE/📚-research.md

 name: "\U0001F4DA Research"
 about: Task that needs research and investigation
 title: "\U0001F4DA Your research"
-labels: Research
+labels: research
 assignees: ''

 ---

-Details what needs to be research.
+What needs to be researched?
+Why?

 # Outcomes